foglomon/ReORG/README.md

-# This Tool is currently under development and may not be fully functional.
-For any bugs or issues, please open an issue on GitHub.

----

 # ReORG - Intelligent File Organizer

 A Python tool that automatically organizes files by analyzing their actual content, not just their names or extensions.
 Perfect for cleaning up messy download folders, organizing project files, or sorting any collection of mixed file types.